grafana/loki/docs/sources/clients/promtail/configuration.md

   [ - <consul_sd_config> ... ]

 # Describes how to use the Consul Agent API to discover services registered with the consul agent
-# running on the same host as promtail.
+# running on the same host as Promtail.
 consulagent_sd_configs:
   [ - <consulagent_sd_config> ... ]
 ```